kodtld/Markov-s-Letters/documentation/testing.md

 [![codecov](https://codecov.io/gh/kodtld/Markov-s-Letters/branch/master/graph/badge.svg?token=GZHXEZIJ17)](https://codecov.io/gh/kodtld/Markov-s-Letters)

 ## Tests
-The tests cover the functionality of the trie_service class and its functions.
+The tests cover the functionality of the trie_service and markov_service classes and their functions.
 The coverage document linked above shows all of the tests.

+## Trie

 ### Basic functionality
 The basic functionalities tested are as follows: